 This year, in 2020, we have had to face very dehumanizing measures.
 Intimidation has been used to bend our will.
-In order to stay on track and keep anchored in our centers, active and participatory organization is imperative to continue to build the realm of today and tomorrow, a world in which our children are able not only to survive the voracious artificial grids, but in which they are able to thrive, much more than we were allowed to be at their ages.
-This article is meant to spark inspiration for inner creativity and the opening of doors and portals within our minds.
+In order to stay on track and keep anchored in our centers, active and participatory organization is imperative to continue to build the realm of today and tomorrow, a world in which our children are able not only to survive the voracious artificial grids, but in which they are able to thrive, much more than we were allowed to at their age.
+This article is meant to spark inspiration for inner creativity and the opening of doors and portals within our own minds.

 Cooperative and participatory stores offer hundreds of different products.
 The principle is simple: after a trial period of one month, if one wants to continue to be a customer, they are invited to become a cooperator for a share of minimum 25 euros, this share gives them the opportunity to have a say in the management of the supermarket and to buy for 2 other individuals living under their roof.
 In exchange for the opportunity to shop there, the commitment is to be involved on a voluntary basis for 3 hours a month: checkout, cleaning, fundraising, communication, product research, recruitment of members, labeling, delivery and other types of services associated with the store.
 This way, customers are active in managing their consumption of food and everyday products and the operating costs are also reduced: the margins taken for profits are much lower than elsewhere.

 The idea is not new; it was born in the 1970s in the United States.
 In Belgium, we find BeesCoop in Brussels, CoopEco in Charleroi and OuftiCoop in Liege with a wide choice of products from local producers chosen for their ethical charter (origin of the products, quality, impact on health and the environment, short circuits, respect of farmers).
 In their younger years, these structures are generally open 3 to 4 days a week in limited time slots.
 One can come with their own containers (cardboard boxes and bags).
-In 2020, an increase in sales has been observed in these structures, thanks to the rising awareness about the widespread dependence on mainstream stores, supermarkets and even organic stores in our daily lives.
+In 2020, an increase in sales has been observed in these structures, thanks to the rising awareness about the compromised nature of mainstream stores, supermarkets and even organic stores in our daily lives.
 This change in awareness is inviting us to a more resilient and manageable economy.